-- 1. If the reporting code for an event is programmed as [00] or [FF] the panel will not attempt to call central station. - 2.
+- 1. If the reporting code for an event is programmed as [00] or [FF] the panel will not attempt to call the central station. - 2.
 If the reporting code for an event is programmed as anything from [01] to [FE] the panel will send the programmed reporting code. - 3.
-Bypassed zones will not be identified when partial closing the system.
+Bypassed zones will not be identified on partial closing of the system.